RepoGrams/RepoGrams/README.md

 ## Deployment ##

 RepoGrams runs inside a [docker](https://www.docker.com/) image.
 After cloning the repository, run `./build.sh [domain-name]` (defaults to `localhost`) in a shell to locally build the image.
 Use `./run.sh [port-number]` (defaults to `1234`) and `./stop.sh` to start/stop the application.

+### Build options ###

+The following are optional additions to RepoGrams.

+#### Example sets ####

-To add examples (a pre-configured set of repositories and corresponding metrics) to your deployment, add a file called `examples.partial.js` to the root directory before building the docker image.
-See file `data/examples.partial.js` for an example of an examples file.
+You can add examples (pre-configured sets of repositories and corresponding metrics) to your deployment.
+Add a file called `examples.partial.js` to the root directory *before* building the docker image.

+See the file `data/examples.partial.js` for an example of an examples set file.

+#### Credentials ####

+RepoGrams only supports cloning HTTP and HTTPS repositories, however many websites, such as GitHub, support basic HTTPS authentication.
+You can add support for specific websites by adding a `credentials` file to the root directory *before* building the docker image.
+The content of the file should be one credential per line, where each line takes the form:

+`example.com:janedoe:passwd`

+GitHub supports app-specific tokens that can be used in lieu of the password.

+#### Pre-cache repositories ####

 You can cache a large number of git repositories on the server side by running `./precache.sh [domain-name] [list-of-repository-urls-file]` where the latter is a text file with one git repository URL per line.
-This command will load all the repositories into the running docker image's memory to be served quicker when called in the web application.
+This command will load all the repositories into the running docker image's memory.
+As long as these repositories do not change, they will be served from cache when called in the web application.

 ## Development ##